Git AI

 Known Limitations

 Attribution is not properly preserved in these cases, though work is underway to close these gaps.
-See known limitations for the full list:
+Known limitations:

 • git mv doesn't move attribution